+There is one other unfathomed yet rapidly dwindling body of knowledge about the past which has yet to be fully or even partially exploited: oral history.
 The sharing of information and knowledge in traditional native North American societies was achieved primarily through oral transmission: stories, explanations, descriptions were recounted, listened to and passed on from one generation to the next.
 As we near the end of the twentieth century, this cycle has been seriously threatened and undermined.
 There is a great urgency to record what remains.

 The overview of the Gwich'in people which is presented here is based primarily on published historical and ethnohistorical accounts and suffers greatly by the absence of any significant amount of traditional knowledge.

 The Gwich'in, the northernmost Athapaskan-speaking group, traditionally occupied a vast expanse